joannakonieczny/bridge-crossroad/docs/architecture.md

-# Development Guide - Bridge CrossRoad
+# Development Guide - Bridge Crossroad

-This document outlines the development practices, architecture, and coding standards for the Bridge CrossRoad project.
+This document outlines the development practices, architecture, and coding standards for the Bridge Crossroad project.

 ## 📖 Language Versions